Roxaleen/hsk-annotated-corpus/export/README.md

 {
     "sentence text [string]": {
         "translation": "translation text [string]",
-        "level": HSK level, determined by the higher value between `character_level` and `word_level` [integer], "character_level": highest HSK level among all the characters present in the sentence [integer], "word_level": highest HSK level among all the HSK words identified in the sentence [integer], "tags": [
+        "level": "HSK level, determined by the higher value between `character_level` and `word_level` [integer]", "character_level": "highest HSK level among all the characters present in the sentence [integer]", "word_level": "highest HSK level among all the HSK words identified in the sentence [integer]", "tags": [
             [
                 "word [string]",